Best push mowers of 2022

 Best corded electric push mower: Greenworks 25142 10A 16-inch Corded Mower

-The Greenworks Corded Mower tops the list as one of the best push lawn mowers because it’s lightweight, yet strong enough to handle overgrown lawns.
+The Greenworks Corded Mower tops the list as one of the best push mowers because it’s lightweight, yet strong enough to handle overgrown lawns.
 Clippings can be bagged or mulched and spread back to the lawn.
 The 16-inch cutting deck is wide enough for suburban mowing and it can get into tough-to-reach corners.
 The handling of the 48-pound mower feels smooth and it can easily be pushed up small hills.
 It starts instantly and there is practically no maintenance required.
 The corded Greenworks lawn mower is ideal for small yards with access to electrical outlets.
 Add a 150-foot extension cord and take the electric mower wherever the evil grass is hiding.

 Go anywhere and go green with a cordless electric mower